gutsche/docker-containers/README.md

 docker build -t oguatworld/spark .
 ```

+This uses the [Dockerfile](https://raw.githubusercontent.com/gutsche/spark-container/master/Dockerfile) file from this repository.

 Archive the image (if you want to transfer it to another machine) with

 ```